loay-ashraf/GitIt/README.md

 <br/>
 GitIt is GitHub client iOS app with search and trending features.
 <br/>
-Written in Swift and MVC architecture.
+Written in Swift and MVVM architecture.
 </p>

 <p align="center">